bootsector/LLAMA/README.md

 Mapping is not mandatory.
 The firmware will save the defaults to EEPROM by itself the first time it runs if no valid mapping/config is found.

+Each controller has two mapping profiles.
+Profiles can be switched by pressing DOWN + SELECT.

 **Licensing:**

 - Firmware and bootloader sources are licensed under [GPL-3.0](LICENSE)